ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 - : string option = None
 ```

-See the [Error Handling](/docs/error-handling) for an longer discussion on error handling using options, exceptions, and others means.
+See [Error Handling](/docs/error-handling) for a longer discussion on error handling using options, exceptions, and others means.

 ## The Standard Library `Option` Module